This post contains affiliate links which help support this website at no additional cost to you. For my full disclosure policy, go here.

 Buy some thank you cards (I love these!) and write one out every day in November, expressing thankfulness to and for all the important people in your life: parents, grandparents, pastors, friends, parents of your children’s friends, teachers, coaches, and anyone else for whom you’re grateful (Dental hygienist?
 Midwife?
 Daycare staff?
 Be creative).

 Do a study on thankfulness in the month of November.
 While you’re at it memorize four thankfulness verses – one for each week.
 To make it even easier – I’ve created 4 new memory verse cards.
-They’re in the Resource Library.
+They’re in the Treasure Trove of Faith Freebies.

 Begin keeping a thankfulness journal – recording one thing every day for which you are thankful before going to bed that day.
 Finish the month of November and challenge yourself to keep going through December.
 Or even longer.

 Share “Three Blessings” at Thanksgiving dinner.
 Each person receives three small items (seeds, acorns, pennies, or paper clips).
 For each item, each person shares one thing for which they are thankful from the previous year.
 Alternately, give each person only one item.